-The HMP was developed to describe how potential impacts the development may have on the surrounding habitat will be mitigated during the operational phase.
+Carrick Windfarm (the 'Proposed Development') will comprise up to 13 wind turbines, associated infrastructure and an Energy Storage Facility (i.e. battery) subject to landowner agreement.
+The OHMP was developed to describe how potential impacts the Proposed Development may have on the surrounding habitat will be mitigated during the operational phase.
 Mitigation measures are focussed on the restoration of blanket bog habitat.

-The HMP includes the following:
+The OHMP includes the following:

-- A description of baseline (pre-construction) habitat conditions; - The identification of habitat management areas including maps; - Clear Aims and Objectives; - Detailed methodology and prescriptions of habitat management measures, including timescales with defined criteria for the success of the proposed measures; - Details of regular monitoring of habitat management measures using fixed quadrat locations and contingency measures should monitoring reveal unfavourable results; and - Details of the production of regular monitoring reports to be submitted to the Planning Authority at agreed intervals.
+- a description of baseline (pre-construction) habitat conditions; - the identification of habitat management areas including maps; - clear Aims and Objectives; - detailed methodology and prescriptions of habitat management measures, including timescales with defined criteria for the success of the proposed measures; - details of regular monitoring of habitat management measures using fixed quadrat locations and contingency measures should monitoring reveal unfavourable results; and - details of the production of regular monitoring reports to be submitted to the Planning Authority at agreed intervals.